morne360cpt/dog-ceo-api-cypress-automation-assessment/README.md

 Select the spec you would like to execute.

-## Running our Test in the terminal via commmand line
+## Running our Test in the terminal via command line

 The following command will allow you to run all your cypress tests in the terminal: